Child Custody Lawyer

 From Family Law Offices in Southlake and Arlington, TX

 Don't fight alone.
-Contact The Family Law Firm of Donna J. Smiedt Today
+Contact Harris Cook Law - Family Law Division Today

 Navigating the legal waters of a child custody case can be difficult and stressful.
-By hiring a lawyer, you can rest easier knowing our law firm will handle the complexities of your case and guide you through this difficult time in your life.
-Donna J. Smiedt has spent over 35 years in practice and has been a board-certified family law attorney since 1991.
+By hiring Harris Cook Law, you can rest easier knowing our law firm will handle the complexities of your case and guide you through this difficult time in your life.
 We pride ourselves on creating a relaxing atmosphere at our family law offices in Southlake and Arlington, and have therapy dogs on location to give you comfort.
 Call us today or request a consultation online.

 (817) 572-9900